 General Contractors and Best Value Contracting Requirements

-General Contractors submit information about apprenticeship utilization with their monetary bid as part of the proposal (Pages E-3 and E-4).
+General Contractors submit information about apprenticeship utilization with their monetary bid as part of the proposal (Section F).

-The information supplied on Page E-3 and E-4 may change from the time of the bid.
+The information supplied in Section F may change from the time of the bid.
 The information assists staff in determining the extent the contractor must comply with active apprenticeship requirements or if exemptions apply.

-When the GC submits the Workforce Profile Form, Engineering staff will determine if an apprentice is required per MGO 33.07(7).
-Critieria is based on dollar of contract, number of trades the GC is using on the contract and if the trades are considered apprenticeable.
+If the GC submits the Workforce Profile Form, Engineering staff will determine if an apprentice is required per MGO 33.07(7).
+Criteria is based on dollar of contract, number of trades the GC is using on the contract and if the trades are considered apprenticeable.
 For information about construction apprenticeships available in Wisconsin, please visit the State of Wisconsin Department of Workforce Development website.